Understanding AI Dungeon System Settings

 The Story Cards tab lets you add specific character information, locations, factions, or any other world-building information to individual cards that are used by the AI during gameplay to recall important story details when certain keywords are triggered.

 When Story Card triggers are used during gameplay, the related entry text is also sent to the AI with the latest input to keep it informed about that aspect of your game.
 These are used to give the AI a lot of context about recurring characters, common locations, past events, or anything else pertaining to the Adventure’s world.
 Story Cards are really flexible, so play around with them to figure out how they can best benefit your game!
-Read more about using Story Cards → Story Cards are the Phoenix version of World Info.
-Read more about this change here →
+Read more about using Story Cards → Story Cards are the latest version of World Info.
+Read more about this change →

 Details